 where C_n is the nuclear concentration or density.
-Since the ih-RIDME kernel depends on the product σt , the reduction of σ means that longer traces are necessary to achieve the same decay degree.
-Since, for low- γ nuclei, the nuclear dipolar interaction decreases faster than the hyperfine interaction, the diffusion parameter D/σ^3 is expected to decrease, although the exact dependence is not known.
-Reduction of D/σ^3 means that the spectral diffusion effect in ih-RIDME builds up slower with mixing time.
+As the ih-RIDME kernel depends on the product σt , the reduction in σ means that longer traces are necessary to achieve the same decay degree.
+As, for low- γ nuclei, the nuclear dipolar interaction decreases faster than the hyperfine interaction, the diffusion parameter D/σ^3 is expected to decrease, although the exact dependence is not known.
+Reduction in D/σ^3 means that the spectral diffusion effect in ih-RIDME builds up more slowly with mixing time.

-In a mixture of different magnetic nuclei, upon neglecting the heteronuclear dipolar interaction, the ih-RIDME trace is approximated by a product of signals corresponding to each type of magnetic nuclei
+In a mixture of different magnetic nuclei, upon neglecting the heteronuclear dipolar interaction, the ih-RIDME trace is approximated by a product of signals corresponding to each type of magnetic nuclei:

-$$V(t;T{\rm mix}) \approx \prod_j V_j(t;T{\rm mix})$$ .
-(20)
+$$V(t; T{\text{mix}}) \approx \prod{j} V_j(t; T{\text{mix}}) .$$ (20)

-Consequently, to better observe the spectral diffusion induced by low- γ nuclei, one needs to reduce or eliminate the competitive dynamics from the higher- γ nuclei, e.g. by means of isotope replacement or chemical substitution.
+Consequently, to better observe the spectral diffusion induced by the low- γ nuclei, one needs to reduce or eliminate the competitive dynamics from the higher- γ nuclei, e.g. by means of isotope replacement or chemical substitution.